conejoninja/tesoro/README.md

 Running tests the *traditional* Go way (*go test*) will not work, as for tesoro_bootloader_test.go to run you need to put your device in *bootloader* mode, the rest of the tests are run in normal mode.

-## Notes
-I wouldn't use for anything serious or important, it's still in development.

 ## Contributing to this project:

 If you find any improvement or issue you want to fix, feel free to send me a pull request.